dryadd44651/Basic/LinkedList.md

 Insert element E at end	        O(N)

 ### Other linked list

 Doubly Linked List (each node stores the address of previous node as well)

-Circular Linked List (last node points to the first node)
+   Tip: add a tail in end of doubly linked list for O(1) to access tail Circular Linked List (last node points to the first node)

 https://www.geeksforgeeks.org/applications-of-linked-list-data-structure/